 Do you have a passion for strengthening national security?
 Are you looking for an opportunity to make a difference?
-Work with the experts in the National Reconnaissance Office student internship program!
+Work with the experts in National Reconnaissance Office student programs!

 The NRO is a member of the Intelligence Community and is the Department of Defense agency responsible for developing, acquiring, launching, and operating the nation’s most sophisticated and capable intelligence satellites.
-For more than 60 years, the NRO has been protecting the United States, its citizens and its allies with space-based intelligence, surveillance and reconnaissance capabilities.
-Today, the NRO’s paid student internship program is developing the next generation of space leaders.
-The NRO offers high-achieving undergraduate students the opportunity to gain real-world experience in positions related to their field of study.
-They work alongside professionals to support meaningful projects that directly contribute to the NRO’s mission.
+For more than 60 years, NRO has been protecting the United States, its citizens and its allies with space-based intelligence, surveillance and reconnaissance capabilities.
+Today, NRO’s paid student internship program is developing the next generation of space leaders.
+NRO offers high-achieving undergraduate and graduate students the opportunity to gain real-world experience in positions related to their field of study.
+They work alongside professionals to support meaningful projects that directly contribute to the NRO mission.

-The NRO currently offers the following internship programs:
+The NRO currently offers the following student programs:

 - NRO Cadre Undergraduate and Graduate Student Internship Program